 - A. Conventional Push Rail Exit Devices (Heavy Duty): ANSI/BHMA A156.3, Grade 1 certified panic and fire exit hardware devices furnished in the functions specified in the Hardware Sets.
 Mounting rails to be formed from smooth stainless steel, brass or bronze architectural materials no less than 0.072" thick, with push rails a minimum of 0.062" thickness.
 Painted or aluminum metal rails are not acceptable.
-Exit device latch to be investment cast stainless steel, pullman type with deadlock feature. - 1.
-Acceptable Manufacturers: - a.
-Corbin Russwin Hardware (RU) ED4000 / ED5000 Series. - b.
-Sargent Manufacturing (SA) 80 Series. - c.
-Yale Locks and Hardware (YA) 7000 Series. - 2.
-Style of device to fit door condition. - 3.
-Exit devices shall be alarmed where indicated in schedule.
-Such devices shall be coordinated with and connected to building security and fire alarm system.
+Exit device latch to be investment cast stainless steel, pullman type, with deadlock feature.
+Exit devices shall be electrified where indicated in schedule for rod retraction.
+Such devices shall be coordinated with and connected to building security system.
 UL listed.

-Provide interface devices as required. - 4.
-Coordinate device with electric strikes where electric strikes are indicated.
+- 1. Acceptable Manufacturers:

+- a.
+Corbin Russwin Hardware (RU) ED4000 / ED5000 Series.

+- b.
+Sargent Manufacturing (SA) 80 Series.

+- c.
+Yale Locks and Hardware (YA) 7000 Series.

+- B. Narrow Stile Exit Devices: Touch pad type finish to match balance of door hardware.
+Exit Devices shall be of one manufacturer as listed for continuity of design.
+UL listed.
+Devices shall be coordinated with and connected to building security system.

+- 1. Standards: Manufacturer to be certified by the following:

+- a.
+ANSI/BHMA A156.3 Grade 1

+- 2. Touch pad shall extend a minimum of one half-door width.

+- 3. Lock and latch functions: Function numbers and descriptions of manufacturer's series and lever styles indicated in door hardware sets.

+- 4. Mounting: 2" minimum stile width.

+- 5. Acceptable Manufacturers:

+- a.
+Detex

+- b.
+Von Duprin

+- c.
+Sargent